sunlightwang/Super-Enhancers/index.md

 1. Super-enhancers [[SE Download]](files/)
 2. Typical enhancers [[TE Download]](files/)

-Note: Above are links for bulk downloadings, please check [here](html/test.html) for an additional table to download the data of individual cell types.
+**Note**: Above are links for bulk downloadings, please check [here](html/test.html) for an additional table to download the data of individual cell types.

 #### Super-enhancers, stretch enhancers, and typical enhancers in the ten extensively studies cell lines
 We collected the data and provide downloadings below: